 Plants are vital.
 Besides oxygenating the water, they provide hiding places.
 This allows both snails and cory catfish to feel safe, especially if their tank has larger, more aggressive fish.

 You can use artificial plants if you want.
 But don’t be afraid to experiment with natural varieties as well.
 The cory catfish may nibble on them from time to time, but they won’t eat the plants.
 Again, the design of the creature’s mouth makes such tasks difficult.

 This goes without saying.
 Keep the cory catfish and snails well-fed.
 Yes, cory catfish are scavengers that can eat algae.
 But if they don’t have enough leftovers, detritus, and algae in the tank, they will starve.
 Give them pellets, algae wafers, bloodworms, daphnia, and the like where necessary.

 Snails are the same.
 If their tank doesn’t have enough detritus and algae to satisfy them, supplement their diet with external food sources.
 But you should only give them what they can finish in three minutes or less.

 6. Pick The Right Tankmates

 Cory catfish cannot live alone since the depression will kill their appetite.
 They will essentially starve to death.
-If you want to add other creatures to their tank, on top of snails, aim for non-aggressive tankmates like Glass Tetras and Otos.
+If you want to add other creatures to their tank, on top of snails, aim for non-aggressive tankmates.